jstar88/CSRFProtector/README.md

 The construct can take three optional arguments:

+1  A string path where is native.history.js (browser will search for {yourpath}/native.history.js)
-1. A [callable](http://php.net/manual/en/language.types.callable.php) function that will be called when CSRF attack are discovered (standard action is to end the script and display "CSFR protection")
+2. A [callable](http://php.net/manual/en/language.types.callable.php) function that will be called when CSRF attack are discovered (standard action is to end the script and display "CSFR protection")
-2. A [callable](http://php.net/manual/en/language.types.callable.php) function that generate the token(by default is a composition of 3 randomic value)
+3. A [callable](http://php.net/manual/en/language.types.callable.php) function that generate the token(by default is a composition of 3 randomic value)
-3. The maximum life time of tokens in seconds(default is 120 seconds)
+4. The maximum life time of tokens in seconds(default is 120 seconds)
-4. The minimum time requested between the current script end time and the next request(default is 1 second)
+5. The minimum time requested between the current script end time and the next request(default is 1 second)

 ```php